ewasm/benchmarking/ewasm/README.md

+# WARNING: SCRIPTS ARE CURRENTLY BROKEN SINCE DEPENDENCIES ARE CHANGING.
+WILL REMOVE THIS WARNING WHEN EVERYTHING IS STABILIZED.

 This repository contains instructions for benchmarking ewasm precompiles.

 Our current method of benchmarking is built on our testing infrastructure.
 We use `testeth` to run a test case for each precompile, and clock its runtime.
 The current directory structure is as follows.